 Sold in 2 sizes and as adults or larvae.
 Orders placed by 10am Friday will be despatched early the following week by Royal Mail Special Delivery.
-DO NOT ADD SPECIAL DELIVERY AT CHECKOUT FOR THIS PRODUCT.

 The larvae hatch out as voracious predators of mealybugs.
 Young larvae and adults prefer the smaller stages of mealybug, whereas the large larvae will eat mealybugs of any size.
 If mealybug is in short supply, Crytpolaemus may also eat young scale insects.

 In the UK they are used only in the warmth of conservatories or glasshouses, it is not normally warm enough outside and the adult ladybirds tend to fly away.
 The Ladybirds need warmth and light to work efficiently, so are best introduced from April onwards, unless you live in the south and west where the spring is earlier.
 Cryptolaemus settle best when there are quite a large number of Mealybugs to attract them.

 Cryptolaemus was one of the first discoveries in the science of biological control.
 This little beetle known as "the Australian Ladybird" was first exported from Australia to California in 1891 to control citrus mealybug.

 Unfortunately Cryptolaemus can be killed or damaged by insecticides, so its best to stop using these well before they are introduced.
 SB invigorator or another soft soap can be used to wash off the plants if you are waiting for warm weather.